christinerose/gibbr.org/blog/hillingar/index.md

 ```
 Note that `derivation` is a function that we're calling with one argument, which is a set of attributes.

-We can instantiate this Nix derivation expression to create a store derivation:
+We can instantiate this Nix derivation to create a store derivation:
 ```
 $ nix-instantiate default.nix
 /nix/store/5d4il3h1q4cw08l6fnk4j04a19dsv71k-hello.drv